CA4022/Lab1-Configuration-HadoopMR/README.md

 ## MAC OS X only
-I found these step-by-step guides works with very minor issues (includes running a single node cluster):
+I found these step-by-step guides works with very minor issues (includes running a single node cluster which is part 2 of this lab for next week):

 1. [Jan2020 guide](https://towardsdatascience.com/installing-hadoop-on-a-mac-ec01c67b003c)
 <!-- 2. <https://www.digitalcare.org/how-to-install-hadoop-on-mac/ -->